Headstorm/AwsSchool/README.md

 #### EBS
 Elastic Block Storage is block storage that can be attached to EC2 instances.
 This is different from S3, as EBS volumes can function as filesystems and boot volumes for compute resources.
-EBS volumes are their own entities, and can attached to multiple compute resources, detached, and reattached somewhere else.
+EBS volumes are their own entities, and can be attached to multiple compute resources, detached, and reattached somewhere else.
 Their lifecycle is completely independent of any compute resources they may be used with.

 ### Next Steps
-More content will be added periodically.
+More content will be added periodically, including practical challenges and review questions for specific services and general topics.